hkuday/g40engg1340/README.md

 The Program will majorly have two types of fields:

 Key field:These fields will contain the key fields, reponsible for processing queries like sorting, searching and recommended.
 Profile fields: These fields are displayed only when another user or the owner themselves want to view the profile.

+## Profile fields

+The program contains the following fields under which the user's data shall be stored : username, age, residence/hall, nationality and some physical features.

 ## Structure: